-Theory: Definition: Source: Ontology "assumptions about the nature of reality" (Kaushik & Walsh, 2019) Epistemology "the nature and forms of knowledge" (Scotland, 2012) Axiology "the nature of ethics and what we value" (Biddle & Schafft, 2015) Methodological "how to go about it" (Ugwu, Ekere, & Onoh, 2021) Rhetorical "A way to understand and account for (Foss, Foss, & Trapp, 2002) the way any kind of human symbol use functions in any realm."
+Theory: Definition: Source: Ontology "assumptions about the nature of (Kaushik & Walsh, 2019) reality" Epistemology "the nature and forms of knowledge" (Scotland, 2012) Axiology "the nature of ethics and what we value" (Biddle & Schafft, 2015)

 According to Saunders, Lewis, & Thornhill (2019), a set of views and presumptions about how knowledge is developed constitute research philosophy.
 More specifically, it will involve the development of knowledge in a particular field.
 There will be assumptions and beliefs that a researcher will have during the different stages of research in their field.
 In addition, research philosophy describes different assumptions on how a researcher views and sees the world.
 All the research-related presumptions, background information, values, and experiences go under this category (Fugard & Potts, 2015).
 How a researcher sees and views the relationship between knowledge and the research process will have a significant influence on what philosophy is adopted.